essentiasoftserv/openbharatocr/README.md

 # bharatocr
 [![Build status](https://github.com/essentiasoftserv/openbharatocr/actions/workflows/main.yml/badge.svg)](https://github.com/essentiasoftserv/openbharatocr/actions/workflows/main.yml)

-bharatocr is an opensource python library for ocr Indian government documents
+openbharatocr is an opensource python library for ocr Indian government documents

 The features of this package:
 - It will support mostly all the Indian government documents.